Fig 1. Fluorite showing fluorescence under UV light.

 Fluorescence is a form of luminescence in which a substance emits visible light almost immediately after it has been stimulated or excited by electromagnetic radiation of a different wavelength or by certain other means (such as electrons striking the surface of a TV screen) not involving a rise in temperature.
 The light is given off within a very short period – arbitrarily set at less than 10 nanoseconds (10-8 s) – after the stimulation continues; in this respect, the phenomenon differs from phosphorescence.

-Fluorescence is now explained in terms of electrons inside certain molecules, having been raised to allowed higher energy levels, falling in two or more steps to their original states with the emission of light at specific wavelengths (see Figure 2).
+Fluorescence is now explained in terms of electrons inside certain molecules, having been raised to allowed higher energy levels, falling in two or more steps to their original states with the emission of light at specific wavelengths (Fig 2).

 Fluorescein is a synthetic dye made by fusing resorcinol with phthalic anhydride (see acid anhydride) and zinc chloride catalyst.
 A red crystalline solid, fluorescein dissolves in alkalis to give a deep red solution showing very intense yellow-green fluorescence, visible at very low concentrations.
 It is used as a water tracer, and was used in World War II to mark spots on the sea.